KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 let service = try Callouts.ProService.Swedish()
 ```

-> Important: These services will throw a license error if their locales are not included in the license.
+> Important: Localized pro services will throw a license error if their locales are not included in the license.

 ### How to customize a Pro service